Exotic hadrons associated with $b$-quark: Exotic states with quark

 \subsubsection{Experimental status}

-The decay $\Xb\to\pi^+\pi^-\Upsilon(1S)$, analogous to the decay mode in which the $\X$ was discovered, provides a straightforward way to reconstruct the $\Xb$ state.
-Using 20.7 fb$^{-1}$ and 16.2 fb$^{-1}$ of $pp$ collision data at C.M. energy $\sqrt{s}$ = 8 TeV, CMS and ATLAS searched for $\Xb\to\pi^+\pi^-\Upsilon(1S)$~\cite{CMS:2013ygz,ATLAS:2014mka}.
-In the invariant mass distributions of $\pi^+\pi^-\Upsilon(1S)$, clear $\Upsilon(2S)$ and $\Upsilon(3S)$ were observed, but no evidence for the $X_b$ state was found.
+Using 20.7 fb$^{-1}$ and 16.2 fb$^{-1}$ of $pp$ collision data at C.M. energy $\sqrt{s}$ = 8 TeV, CMS and ATLAS studied the invariant mass distributions of $\pi^+\pi^-\Upsilon(1S)$.
+Clear signals for both $\Upsilon(2S)$ and $\Upsilon(3S)$ were observed but no evidence for an additional state was found~\cite{CMS:2013ygz,ATLAS:2014mka}.
+This result by CMS and ATLAS can be naturally interpreted as no signal of the possible isovector states $W_{bJ}$ --- the spin partners of the $Z_b$'s~\cite{Bondar:2016hva,Voloshin:2011qa,Guo:2013sya,Ortega:2021zgk}; see Eq.~\eqref{WbJs} above and the discussion around it.
 Upper limits are set at 95\% C.L.\ on the ratio of the inclusive production cross sections times the branching fractions to $\pi^+\pi^-\Upsilon(1S)$ for the $\Xb$ and $\Upsilon(2S)$.
 The upper limits on the ratio range from 0.9\% to 5.4\% for $\Xb$ masses between 10 and 11 \gev~from CMS, and from 0.8\% to 4.0\% for $\Xb$ masses in the regions of 10.05--10.31 \gev~and 10.40--11.00 \gev~from ATLAS.